optimizely/Optimizely-Android-SDK/README.md

 Optimizely-Android-SDK
 ======================

+Your [feedback](mailto:support@optimizely.com) is critical and will help us shape the future of this product!

 ## Requirements
-We support Android API 14 and above.
+We support Android API 11 and above.
 You will need an existing Android SDK installation and either Eclipse or Android Studio in order to use Optimizely.

 ## Dependencies